Mobile Vehicle Vendor

-Exemptions: No vending or occupancy permit is required to sell food or goods when vending units are located in the Strip District neighborhood.
+Exemptions: No vending license is required to sell food or goods when vending units are located in the Strip District neighborhood.
 Vendors that fall under this exception must seek written permission from the building or property owner.

-FOOD TRUCKS: A mobile vehicle vendor's license is required to operate a food truck within the city of Pittsburgh.
+Food Trucks: A Mobile Vehicle Vendor License is required to operate a food truck within the City of Pittsburgh.
 A Food Truck is defined as a food establishment that is located upon a vehicle, or which is pulled by a vehicle, where food or beverage is cooked, prepared, and served for individual portion service such as a mobile food kitchen.

 Inspections are completed to insure the vendor is properly disposing of waste in minimum 30 gallon combined capacity trash containers (not in City trash cans), not producing loud noises, not vending within 100 feet of a business that sells similar items without permission, capabable of movement at all times, and meeting all other requirements of the License.

 Please consult the maps of prohibited vending locations in the City of Pittsburgh.
 Vending within the shaded boundaries is not permitted.